srp33/Geney/README.md

 If you would like to contribute to the development of Geney, please follow these instructions.

 1. You need to have both python3 and node.
 If you're on a Mac, you can install homebrew and then type into your terminal `brew install python3 node`.
-If you're on Linux, consult your distibutions's package manager on how to install these.
+If you're on Linux, consult your distribution's package manager on how to install these.

 2. Go into the "site" folder and run an `npm install` in your terminal.
 This will install all of the javascript dependencies for the Geney website into a new folder called "node_modules".